 - Hire the most amazing people you know

 - Encourage them to bring their most talented friends (and recognize them when they do!)

 - Provide an excellent candidate experience

 - Repeat (until this process inevitably outgrows employee networks)

 By the time you get to the point where you're unable to repeat this process, it's likely you've started to develop a dedicated in-house recruiting team.

-Lazlo isn't the only one who believes in employee referrals.
+Bock isn't the only one who believes in employee referrals.
 In a CareerBuilder study, 82% of employers rated employee referrals above all other sources for generating the best return on investment (ROI).
-Want to learn more?
-Check out this guide for setting up an Employee Referral Program.

-When candidate experience is designed skillfully, top candidates get the impression your organization cares about its people even before they're on the team.
+When the candidate experience is skillfully designed , top candidates get the impression your organization cares about its people even before they're on the team.